01 / october / 2016.

-Belgrade, 1 October 2016 - Тhe atmosphere of denying war crimes, glorifying of defendants and disrespect for victims other than Serbian, persists in Serbia since the end of (open) hostilities on the territory of the former SFR Yugoslavia.
-Such atmosphere usually generates (serious) consequences upon anyone who dares to challenge or to oppose the official narrative on the recent wartime past.
+Belgrade, 1 October 2016 - Denying of war crimes, glorifying of defendants and disrespect for victims other than Serbian, persist in Serbia ever since the (open) hostilities ended on the territory of the former SFR Yugoslavia.
+Such atmosphere usually generates (serious) consequences upon anyone who might dare to challenge or to oppose the official narrative on the recent wartime past.

 With awareness of such circumstances, a pilot research was conducted on (if and) how the public in Serbia in 2016 learns from its institutions about war crimes from the recent wartime past and about related trials, and (if and) in what manner the institutions communicate those information to the public.

-The research went beyond declarative political commitments to regional stability and peace, and examined if those statements are firmly rooted in practice.
+The research went beyond declarative political commitments to regional stability and peace, and examined if tangible evidence are there that make those statements truthful.

 The focus was on the following: